 Whether there can be a strict dissociation between conscious and unconscious processing is a debated issue.
 Some imaging studies of visual perception show a gradual increase in the cortical activity evoked by a stimulus as participants report increased knowledge of the stimulus (Bar et al., 2001; Grill-Spector, Kushnir, Hendler, & Malach, 2000; Moutoussis & Zeki, 2002).
-For example, Bar et al. (Bar et al., 2001), in a study on object recognition, observed a progressive increase in brain activation in several areas of the anterior fusiform gyrus as recognition level increased.
-According to Farah "consciousness may be associated only with the higher-quality end of the continuum of degrees of representation" (Farah, 2000).
-As noted by Kanwisher (Kanwisher, 2001), signal detection theory and connectionist models have contributed to promote the idea that mental representations are graded rather than discrete.
+For example, Bar et al. (2001), in a study on object recognition, observed a progressive increase in brain activation in several areas of the anterior fusiform gyrus as recognition level increased.
+According to Farah (2000), "consciousness may be associated only with the higher-quality end of the continuum of degrees of representation" (p.
+295).
+As noted by